Diivix/chronicle-api/README.md

 This app:

 - Is the backend API application
-- Uses [Poetry](https://python-poetry.org/docs/basic-usage/) for python package managment.
+- Uses [Poetry](https://python-poetry.org/docs/basic-usage/) for python package management.
-- Uses [FastAPI](https://fastapi.tiangolo.com) for the web API framewaork.
+- Uses [FastAPI](https://fastapi.tiangolo.com) for the web API framework.
+- User [SQLModel](https://sqlmodel.tiangolo.com/img/icon-white.svg) for the database framework.
 - Uses GitHub Actions for CI/CD and builds into a Docker image.
 - Uses Azure:
   - App Service for hosting